 Lillie Hitchcock Coit

-Walk towards the entrance of the tower and locate a commemorative plaque — on the left of the entrance — dedicated to the generous donor who funded the construction of this tower.
+Walk towards the tower’s entrance and locate a commemorative plaque—on the left of the entrance—dedicated to the generous donor who funded its construction.

 When she passed away in 1929, she left a portion of her estate ($150,000) to the city.
 A sizeable chunk of this donation funded the construction of the Coit Tower.